anulav2/hid-sp18-513/project-code/README.md

-## FLASK API to copy the ssh public from one server to another server
+## FLASK API to copy the ssh public key from one server to another server

 * Three API endpoints are provided.